 It was originally built to defend the city and later transformed into a lighthouse.
 Look for the rhinoceros gargoyle on the Western face of the tower.

-Also take time to explore the plaza near Belém Tower, as it has some beautiful map carvings and monuments like the Monument to the Discoveries.
+Also, take time to explore the plaza near Belém Tower.
+There are some beautiful map carvings and monuments like the Monument to the Discoveries.

 DAY TRIPS + ATTRACTIONS

-As I mentioned above, we hired a tour guide for the day to take us around the Lisbon landmarks, and showed us several sites like Cascais and Boca de Inferno on the way up the mountain to Sintra.
+As I mentioned above, we did a hired tour for the day to take us around to see the Lisbon landmarks.
+They also showed us several sites like Cascais and Boca de Inferno on the way up the mountain to Sintra.

 I’d recommend doing the same if you want to venture outside of the city, it’s well worth it as Portugal is beautiful!